Home Lessons Tutorials Links Books About Us Site Map

 John was one of the people who helped draft the Declaration of Independence.

 President Adams was the first President to have a Supreme Court Justice administer the oath of office to him.
-The justice you swore him into office was Chief Justice Oliver Ellsworth.
+The justice who swore him into office was Chief Justice Oliver Ellsworth.

 John and Abigail Adams were the first presidential couple to move into the White House (1800).
 He was the first president to live in Washington D.C.
 The White House was only partly finished at the time.
 One source said the paint was still wet when they moved into the White House.

-The Adam's had four children: Abigail "Nabby Adams, John Quincey Adams, Charles Adams and Thomas Adams.
+The Adams' had four children: Abigail "Nabby" Adams, John Quincy Adams, Charles Adams and Thomas Adams.

-John walk all most every day for exercise.
+John walked almost every day for exercise.
 He sometimes would walk up to five miles.

 He had no military experience and there was not a war during his term.